jw-zima/customer-segmentation-python/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── .gitignore         <- List of files not sent to the repo └── env.yml            <- File to create environment with list of all necessary packages
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    │   ├── data           <- Scripts to load or generate data │   ├── features       <- Scripts to turn raw data into features for modeling │   ├── models         <- Scripts to train models and then use trained models to make predictions │   └── visualization  <- Scripts to create exploratory and results oriented visualizations ├── .gitignore         <- List of files not sent to the repo └── env.yml            <- File to create environment with list of all necessary packages